UncannyPronk/CLI-pomodoro/README.md

 ## Requirements

-Python 3.7 or newer
+- Python 3.7 or newer

-Unix-like terminal environment (Linux or macOS)
+- Unix-like terminal environment (Linux or macOS)

-Windows is not supported due to reliance on termios.

 # Known Limitations

-Requires a real TTY (not suitable for redirected input)
+- Requires a real TTY (not suitable for redirected input)

-Terminal resizing during execution may misalign output
+- Terminal resizing during execution may misalign output

-Windows is not compatible with this tool
+- Windows is not compatible with this tool